RedaHmimchi/omnitrix-dial-deeznuts/README.md

 # omnitrix-bot
-A Discord bot with some image commandes if you have any issues contact me here or in discord : Deeznuts#9950
+A Discord bot with some image commandes, image search and avatar shower ... if you have any issues contact me here or in discord : Deeznuts#9950